 Your skin may look thinner.

-After years of Botox use, some patients notice visible thinning on affected areas.
+After years of Botox use, some patients notice visible thinning in affected areas.
 This can be a side effect of starting Botox “too early,” causing forehead skin to get prematurely thinner.
-And if you notice forehead thinning and continue, your brows and eyelids may start to look heavy.
+If you notice forehead thinning and continue, your brows and eyelids may start to look heavy.
 Ask your Botox professional about your risk for this side effect before trying Botox.
-And as always, making sure to apply sunscreen daily will also help.
+As always, applying sunscreen daily will also help.

 You may experience eye irritation.